 The truth is, I am craving the thought of living in a vintage 1920’s farmhouse and for the last few months just can’t get it out of my head.
 As a lifelong city girl, I jokingly call myself the accidental farm girl, meaning, I would have never guessed my interest heading back the direction of my childhood.
 When I live in that farmhouse, this is what I would want my pantry to look like. . . labels with rustic type, tiny details of hand drawn flowers. . . and of course everything labeled and organized, right?
 To give you a little variety, I designed these in both the ever-so-popular chalkboard style as well as the vintage kraft paper style.
 I am thinking to use a mixture of both, maybe the craft for the baking and chalkboard for the everyday items.
 To make it even easier, these labels are completely editable.
 You will first want to download the free farmhouse style fonts I have provided.
 Once installed, just open the PDF in Adobe Acrobat where you can select the text and add in your own.
 There are three options (pages) per design; script/rustic, rustic/script and rustic.
 This way you should be able to add any combination of text.
 Once done you can print onto full sheet labels and hand cut the designs.
 Since these are a bit rustic, you need not fuss about perfect cutting since it will look nicely authentic if less than precise.
 Give a special thanks to worldlabel.com for hosting this printable!
 When you click the download button below, you will find both versions right there on their blog.
-Look for the matching herb and spice labels coming up next week too.
+You can also find other sizes on their site Look for the matching herb and spice labels coming up next week too.
 Cheers! ~ Lia

 Are you having trouble?
 Feel free to contact us and we will be happy to help you out.